 Documenting financial transactions and preparing first financial statements

 Generating and processing invoices, receipts, payments, and other financial transactions

 Preserving and balancing subsidiaries, general ledgers, and historical accounts

 Merging accounts and preparing reconciliation reports

 Managing amounts owed by debtors, and amounts owed to creditors

 Preparing and lodging business activity statements

-Despite the organizational differences, financial records and accurately balanced finances produced by the bookkeeper joined with the flawless accounting functions such as auditing or financial statement analysis give directly to the durable success of every business.
-If accounting is not for you, have a look at our other Australian online courses.
+Despite the differences, financial records and accurately balanced finances produced by the bookkeeper combined with the flawless accounting functions such as auditing or financial statement analysis; contribute directly to the success of a business.
+Make sure you have a good bookkeeping and accounting team on hand!